 [$50, postpaid in US.
 I found about 6 more in my backstock.
 They are used and scuffed, about 50% grade.]

 The OYB 7-Way Bag is ready for action!

 This unique bag has 7 ways it can be used or carried.

-The bags are used---about 50% grade.
+The bags are rare and used---about 50% grade.
 About half used-up.
 They all have marks, scuffs, wrinkles, a bit of corrosion, maybe a few vintage repairs, maybe a previous soldier's name in pen.
 They have a "burnished" look. ...With a few good years of use left in them still, for sure!